 Imported apple and stone fruit material

-MPI is taking action to protect New Zealand from potential biosecurity risk after incorrect and incomplete record keeping was found at an overseas facility screening apple and stone fruit cuttings.
+The Ministry for Primary Industries (MPI) is taking action to protect New Zealand from potential biosecurity risk after an audit found significant failures at an overseas facility screening apple and stone fruit cuttings.

 Before nursery stock is imported into New Zealand it must comply with requirements that are set out in an Import Health Standard (IHS).
 This ensures that imported plants are free of pests and diseases that are not present in New Zealand.

-A Ministry for Primary Industries (MPI) audit in March 2018 found incomplete and incorrect record keeping at the Clean Plant Centre Northwest at Washington State University in the USA.
-Tracing has shown that a large amount of affected plant material has been imported since June 2012.
+A routine audit in March 2018 found a number of critical non-compliances at the Clean Plant Centre Northwest at Washington State University in the USA.

 Risk to New Zealand